zmcddn/coding-interview-guide/README.md

 ## Appendix 1: Question & Answer

 **DISCLAIMER:** These QAs are my personal opinions and experience.
-They are not guaranteed to be the perfect way/solution to the question, but is something I found really helpful from my own experience.
+They are not guaranteed to be the perfect solution to the question, but is something I found really helpful from my own experience.

 **NOTE:** You should read these QAs first before jumping into the content and resources, since these answers may save you lots time preparing the interview and potentially help you ace the interview.